 Chromatics are a synthpop band from Portland; their signature sound combines nostalgic songwriting with their own take on Italian disco.
-The band’s producer, Johnny Jewel, uses mostly analog synthesizers, and is also a member of the projects Glass Candy, Symmetry and Desire, whose track Under Your Spell I covered in the Drive Synth Sounds article.
+Chromatic’s producer, Johnny Jewel, uses mostly analog synthesizers, and is also a member of the projects Glass Candy, Symmetry and Desire, whose track Under Your Spell I covered in the Drive Synth Sounds article.

 In this article I’ll look at the synth patches and mixing style that makes up Chromatics signature sound, with recreated versions of Shadow, the new single Toy, and Faded Now, which is a reworked version of Closer to Grey.
 The synth patches have been recreated in Arturia Mini V and Xfer Serum, and it’s also worth picking up iZotope’s free Ozone Imager 2, as Chromatics tend to use wide stereo sounds in their mixes.